 2005 - Cyber Monday

 In the early 2000s, retailers started noticing the trend of shoppers going online the Monday after Thanksgiving weekend.
 With the spread of high-speed home internet and mobile connectivity, retailers jumped at the chance to extend the holiday shopping weekend and Cyber Monday was born.
-By 2017, Americans were spending $6.6 billion online during Cyber Monday sales events, just shy of the $7.9 billion spent on Black Friday itself, both online and in stores.
+By 2023, Americans were spending more than $12 billion online during Cyber Monday sales events.

 Ed Betz/AP Photo